Magazines, newspapers and websites are filled with lists of home staging tips.

 “Update it to what?”

-By raising awareness of the importance of decorating a house to sell, they actually raise demand for your home staging services.
+Articles about home staging raise awareness of the importance of decorating a house to sell.
+That’s why they raise demand for your home staging services.

 Most of the time, I’m pretty happy with the recommendations I see in the media.
 Typically, they all say some variation of the same things that we all know about.

-As an aside, I’m amazed every time another reporter calls me for my “home staging tips” for their article.
-They always position it like this is a new idea that no one has thought to write about before.
+I’m amazed each time yet another reporter calls for my “home staging tips” for their article.
+They ask like this is a new story idea that no one has thought to write about before.

-Once in a while I read some pretty crazy home staging tips in the media that I just don’t agree with.
+Once in a while I read some pretty crazy tips that I can’t agree with.
 Like this:

 Lisa LaPorta of Designed to Sell has some great ideas, but I’m afraid this isn’t one of them.

-I wish I could easily create and shoot a photo of what this would look like for most people!
+I wish I could quickly create and photograph what this DIY project would look like for most people!
 The decorating equivalent of that macaroni necklace your 5 year old proudly gave you on Mother’s Day?

-I’m not even sure a seasoned designer could pull this tip off and really make it look stylish.
-Plus, where do you buy enough (stylish) place mats, and the other items you’ll need, to cover the top of a window for only $12?
+I’m not even sure a seasoned designer could make a place mat window valence look stylish.
+Plus, where do you buy enough place mats, and the other items you’ll need, to cover the top of a window for only $12?
+The dollar store?

 Wondering how to put together your own list of home staging tips for potential clients or when the media calls?
 Check out the Staging Diva Ultimate Design Guide: Tips, Tricks and Floor Plans.
 You’ll get insider secrets on how to decorate any home to sell fast and for top dollar.